Oculopharyngeal Muscular Dystrophy (OPMD)

 Signs and Symptoms

-Symptoms of oculopharyngeal muscular dystrophy (OPMD) usually do not begin until the mid-40s or 50s, but can occur earlier.
-A person with OPMD may first notice drooping eyelids (a condition known as ptosis), which gradually lead to tipping the head backward to see properly.
+Symptoms of oculopharyngeal muscular dystrophy (OPMD) usually do not begin until the mid-40s or 50s but can occur earlier.
+A person with OPMD may first notice drooping eyelids (a condition known as ptosis), which gradually leads to tipping the head backward to see properly.

-Alternatively, some people might first notice that they tend to choke frequently and may have other problems related to difficulty swallowing (called dysphagia).
-Most people with OPMD eventually develop some degree of both ptosis and dysphagia.
+Besides droopy eyelids, patients might first notice that they tend to choke frequently and may have difficulty swallowing (called dysphagia).